Daelyte/Frame-Control-Economics-v2/README.md

 - **Language Support**: Multilingual groups for global accessibility
 - **Flexible Scheduling**: Weekly, bi-weekly, and custom meeting cadences
 - **Private Groups**: Invite-only circles for focused learning

+---

+## 🔐 Business & Legal Information

+### Intellectual Property
+This repository contains proprietary software and educational content protected by copyright and trade secret laws.
+See [COPYRIGHT.md](./COPYRIGHT.md) for full details.

+### Commercial Licensing
+For business partnerships, enterprise licensing, or commercial use inquiries, please contact through official channels.

+### Repository Access
+This is a private repository.
+Access is restricted to authorized team members and collaborators only.

+---

+**© 2024 Frame Economics.
+All rights reserved.**

+*Frame Economics - Where behavioral science meets practical power.* ⚡

 ### 🎓 Mentorship Platform
 - **Mentor Discovery**: Browse experienced practitioners offering guidance